 Hungarian Timed Text Style Guide

-This document covers the language specific requirements for Hungarian.
-Please make sure to also review the General Requirements section and related guidelines for comprehensive instructions surrounding timed text deliveries to Netflix.
+*This document covers the language specific requirements for Hungarian.
+Please make sure to also review the General Requirements Section for comprehensive guidelines surrounding Timed Text deliveries to Netflix.

 - The majority of abbreviations should be followed by a period: